hhopkins95/agent-runtime/docs/architecture.md

 ## Overview

-The agent runtime orchestrates AI agents (Claude via Agent SDK, Gemini via CLI) in isolated Modal sandboxes.
+The agent runtime orchestrates AI agents (Claude via Agent SDK, OpenCode) in isolated Modal sandboxes.
 It provides a backend runtime and React client library for building applications with AI agents.

 ```mermaid
 graph TB